VimalBisht2021/netflix-gpt/README.md

 ## Introduction

-Netflix-GPT is a single-page React application that mimics a streaming UI and augments the experience with GPT-powered features.
-It demonstrates how to combine modern frontend tooling (React, Tailwind CSS) with backend services (Firebase) and LLM integration (OpenAI) to provide contextual movie suggestions, search enhancements, and interactive UX.
 Netflix-GPT is a single-page React application that mimics a streaming service's UI and enhances it with AI-powered features.
 It demonstrates how to combine modern frontend tooling (React, Redux, Tailwind CSS) with backend services (Firebase) and LLM integration (OpenAI) to provide contextual movie suggestions, an enhanced search experience, and an interactive UI.

 This README will guide you through setting up the project locally, configuring API keys, running the app in development, and understanding the codebase.